Yarra Trams: Think Tram

 Yarra Trams is a partner in the Think Tram program with VicRoads, aimed at improving tram travel time and reliability.
 In conjunction with the Victorian government several initiatives are in place to enable trams to better meet punctuality targets.
 These include 'T-lights' which give trams priority at traffic signals, as well as part-time tram lanes and full-time tram lanes.

 Part-time tram lanes are used often only during peak hours, with an example of this being on High Street along the route 6.
 Vehicles must not enter a part-time tram lane at any point during the nominated times except to avoid an obstruction, or perform a right turn; even then, vehicles must not proceed by law into the lane to do so unless they will not delay any approaching tram/s from either direction.
 The limit for staying in the lane to avoid an obstruction or turn right is 50 metres, at which point a vehicle must exit the lane entirely.

 Full-time tram lanes often utilise raised curb dividers to physically prevent cars from straying onto tram tracks.
 Examples of these dividers can be seen on Spencer Street, Swanston Street in Carlton and Fitzroy Street in St Kilda.
 Vehicles must not enter a full-time tram lane at any time except to avoid an obstruction; even then, vehicles must not proceed by law into the lane to do so unless they will not delay any approaching tram/s from either direction.
 The limit for staying in the lane to avoid an obstruction is 50 metres, at which point a vehicle must exit the lane entirely.
 Some lanes only allow this to occur at certain points, or breaks, in the raised dividers.
 Crossing the raised dividers otherwise can cause severe damage to a vehicle.

 Beware the Rhino

-In May 2011, Yarra Trams launched their 'Beware The Rhino' safety campaign, aiming to increase awareness of tram traffic.
-It analogises a stampede of rhinoceroses as being as dangerous as a tram, highlighting the dangers that people put themselves in when they move into the path of a tram.
-The campaign has won creativity awards, and was refocused in 2013.
+In May 2011, Yarra Trams launched its "Beware The Rhino" safety campaign, aiming to increase awareness of the danger of tram traffic.
+It compared the hazard of a charging of rhinoceros to that of a tram, highlighting the peril that people put themselves in when they step into the path of a tram.
+The campaign won creativity awards, and was refocused in 2013.